 2-octyl cyanoacrylate is one of the most commonly used, commercially-available wound adhesives.
-It was originally approved in 1998 as an alternative to closure of skin wounds with 5-0 or smaller suture, staples or adhesive strips by the Federal Drug Administration (FDA) in the United States.
+It received initial approval in 1998 as an alternative to closure of skin wounds with 5-0 or smaller suture, staples, or adhesive strips by the Federal Drug Administration (FDA) in the United States.
 Current indications include all easily approximated wounds from surgical incisions or properly cleaned lacerations from trauma in areas that are dry and have minimal friction.
 It additionally was approved for use in combination with subcuticular sutures for deeper or higher tension wounds.
 Original FDA labeling included a warning against use in high tension areas without immobilization.
-This recommendation is supported by findings in 1999 by Saxena and Willital in a randomized, controlled trial (RCT) that showed no difference in rates of wound dehiscence and scar formation between usual suture repair and 2-octyl cyanoacrylate closure on properly immobilized high-tension areas.
-While listed as a contraindication in the initial FDA labeling, mucosal repair may be an additional area where 2-octyl cyanoacrylate could be considered.
+This recommendation has support from findings in 1999 by Saxena and Willital in a randomized, controlled trial that showed no difference in rates of wound dehiscence and scar formation between usual suture repair and 2-octyl cyanoacrylate closure on properly immobilized high-tension areas.
+While listed as a contraindication in the initial FDA labeling, mucosal repair may be an additional area where 2-octyl cyanoacrylate could be a consideration.
 A case report has highlighted the repair of a 7-year old’s tongue laceration, and a blinded comparison between sutures and 2-octyl cyanoacrylate for cleft lip repair showed equivalent cosmesis when comparing wound dehiscence and scar formation.

 2-octyl cyanoacrylate comes in gel form, and more recent iterations of the product include a high viscosity form, a mini-applicator, and a combination mesh/glue system.
 The high viscosity form has similar indications as of the original adhesive but is marketed as a complement to deep dermal sutures and as reducing unintended migration of the gel during application due to the higher viscosity.
-The newest evolution of 2-octyl cyanoacrylate is a system of serial administration of self-adhering mesh to the wound, followed by application of 2-octyl cyanoacrylate on top of the mesh.
-Proper local anesthesia, wound irrigation and antiseptic technique should be performed before closure with 2-octyl cyanoacrylate with petroleum jelly easily accessible for adhesive removal if necessary.
+The newest evolution of 2-octyl cyanoacrylate is a system of serial administration of self-adhering mesh to the wound, followed by the application of 2-octyl cyanoacrylate on top of the mesh.
+Proper local anesthesia, wound irrigation, and antiseptic technique are all necessary before closure with 2-octyl cyanoacrylate, with petroleum jelly easily accessible for adhesive removal if needed.
 The wound edges should be approximated and slightly everted manually.
-The maximal bonding strength is reached within 2.5 minutes, and 3 layers should be applied to the wound.
-If the repair is taking place on the face, care should be taken not to allow the gel to drip near or into the eyes, ears or nose.
-Caution should be taken to avoid allowing the gel to dry gluing the practitioner’s hand or glove to the patient.
+The maximal bonding strength occurs within 2.5 minutes, and three layers should be applied to the wound.
+If the repair is taking place on the face, care should be taken not to allow the gel to drip near or into the eyes, ears, or nose.
+Caution should be taken to avoid letting the gel to dry, thereby gluing the practitioner’s hand or glove to the patient.

 The risk of wound infection with 2-octyl cyanoacrylate repair is statistically similar to the risk of wound infection with usual suture repair.
 Common adverse reactions for 2-octyl cyanoacrylate and all wound closure techniques include edema, erythema, and pain around the wound site.
 Excessive warmth at the application site can occur if large droplets of the polymer are allowed to settle on the skin.
-Due to the strength and swift polymerization of 2-octyl cyanoacrylate, inadvertent adhesion of the body or tools may occur, in which case acetone or petroleum jelly should be immediately applied for improved separation.
-Additionally, care should be taken to avoid the wound itself during application since the adhesive can cause foreign body reaction.
+Due to the strength and swift polymerization of 2-octyl cyanoacrylate, inadvertent adhesion of the body or tools may occur, in which case the practitioner should apply either acetone or petroleum jelly for improved separation.
+Additionally, care should be taken to avoid the wound itself during application since the adhesive can cause foreign body reactions.

-The earliest precursors of 2-octyl cyanoacrylate including ethyl-2 cyanoacrylate had similar bonding capabilities but rapidly broke down into cyanoacetate and formaldehyde leading to local inflammatory reactions.
-In 2-octyl cyanoacrylate, this has insulin-dependent by utilizing longer chain products leading to a slower release that can be naturally excreted safely.
-Those who have a hypersensitivity to cyanoacrylate or formaldehyde can develop a contact dermatitis if 2-octyl cyanoacrylate is applied.
+The earliest precursors of 2-octyl cyanoacrylate, including ethyl-2 cyanoacrylate, had similar bonding capabilities but rapidly broke down into cyanoacetate and formaldehyde leading to local inflammatory reactions.
+2-octyl cyanoacrylate has overcome this issue by utilizing longer chain products leading to a slower release that can undergo safer, natural excretion.
+Those who have a hypersensitivity to cyanoacrylate or formaldehyde can develop contact dermatitis if 2-octyl cyanoacrylate is applied.

 |||Saxena AK,Willital GH, Octylcyanoacrylate tissue adhesive in the repair of pediatric extremity lacerations.
 The American surgeon.
 1999 May [PubMed PMID: 10231221]|